The below information is correct, to the best of our knowledge, when compiling in 2017. Please use for guidance only.

 France is part of the European Union and is bordered by the North Sea, the Channel, the Atlantic Ocean and the Mediterranean.
 It also boasts a varied landscape of rolling prairies, Alpine peaks, northern spruce forests and steppe-like plateaux.
 France is the largest country in Western Europe and the third-largest country in Europe as a whole.
 France is bordered by Belgium, Luxembourg, Germany, Switzerland, Italy, Monaco, Spain and Andorra.

-You are eligible to apply for an EHIC card to take with you on your holiday in France, to provide you with a degree of medical provision while you are there.
+Remember to take your EHIC (if it is still valid) or apply for a GHIC (Global Health Insurance Card) to obtain reduced cost or free health care.
 You are entitled to the same level of service provision as a French citizen, so should receive free treatment in a public hospital or facility.
 As France operates a mixed public and private system, you should aim to be treated by a practitioner operating in a publicly funded capacity.
 It is still advisable for you to take out travel insurance prior to your time in France to offer you full cover for any price that you have to pay for treatment in a public facility and also to cover you in the event that you require repatriation back to the UK.
 The French healthcare system is generally well-regarded and in 2005, was named by WHO (the World Health Organization) as providing “the best overall health care” in the world.

 Reassuringly, the tap water is considered to be one of the world’s finest sources of water, with quality provision across the country.